enso-org/enso/doc/haskell-style-guide.md

   run, and should use the mechanisms HSpec provides for automatic test discovery.
 - A test file should be named after the module it tests.
-If the module is named `Luna.MyModule`, then the test file should be named `Luna.MyModuleSpec`.
+If the module is named `Enso.MyModule`, then the test file should be named `Enso.MyModuleSpec`.

 Any performance-critical code should also be accompanied by a set of benchmarks.
 These are intended to allow us to catch performance regressions as the code